andela-jwan/rails_testing_with_capybara/README.md

     So redirect_to will again request a URL, hit the controller, and render a view.

     Let's go over this create action.
 We create a new Vendor (it builds the object but it does not save it to the database).
-If you were to insert a require "pry"; binding.pry after the first line... you would see that:
+If you were to insert a require "pry"; binding.pry after the first line and type in vendor and hit enter... you would see this:

     ```Bash
       10: def create